smarc-project/imc_ros_bridge/README.md

 For each conversion in either direction, you need to create a new library that contains a specialized `convert` function for the types you want to convert.
-You then need to add a `BridgeServer` to the nodes, see details below.
+You then need to add a `BridgeServer` to the node, see details below.

 ### ros_to_imc